 Cannabis is particularly promising for individuals living with drug-resistant epilepsy.
 In Florida, people suffering from seizures have been eligible for low-THC cannabis – called "Charlotte's Web" – since 2014, under the Compassionate Medical Cannabis Act.
 The 2014 Act also applied to people with severe muscle spasms or cancer.
 Amendment 2 passed in November, 2016, and expanded medical marijuana to more medical conditions and hence more people.

-How CBD May Help Reduce the Frequency of Epileptic Seizures
+How Can CBD Help Reduce the Frequency of Epileptic Seizures?

 Medical marijuana, and CBD specifically, seems to reduce the frequency of epileptic seizures for some people, as well as other symptoms of the disorder, like depression and pain.
 Further research is needed to determine the exact way in which cannabis affects the abnormal, seizure-causing activity in the brain.
 We do know that cannabinoids like CBD bind to receptors in the endocannabinoid system in your body.
 And the endocannabinoid system plays a role in regulating the over-activity that causes epileptic seizures.